• Skip to primary navigation

 • Add the garlic to the pan and cook until fragrant, 30 seconds to 1 minute.
 Add the spinach and cook until fully wilted, 2 to 5 minutes.

-• Add the eggs, milk, rosemary, salt, pepper, sausage, spinach, and garlic to a large bowl and whisk together.
+• Add the eggs, milk, rosemary, salt, pepper, sausage, spinach, cheese, and garlic to a large bowl and whisk together.

 • Pour the egg mixture into the cooled pie crust and place in the oven to bake for 35 to 45 minutes.
 Be sure not to overfill or your egg may spill over while cooking.